 LISTEN TO THIS ARTICLE:

-The study compared the brain scans of people with Anorexia to those of people in the healthy weight range who did not have an eating disorder.
-The Anorexia group had two sub-groups: people who had at least partially recovered from Anorexia Nervosa and people who were still severely affected by it.
+The study in question compared the brain scans of people with anorexia to those of people in the healthy weight range who did not have an eating disorder.
+The anorexia group had two sub-groups: people who had at least partially recovered from Anorexia Nervosa and people who were still severely affected by it.
 Overall, the comparison revealed that people with Anorexia Nervosa had significant brain injury.
 The study detected reduced brain volume in multiple critical brain areas in people with anorexia relative to healthy controls.
 This is also called “pseudoatrophy.”

 Long-term low weight from anorexia caused brain injury in many regions throughout the brain.
 It hit from areas the govern basic functions of a body to those that manage the high-level complex thought and personality.
-It included the gray matter, the part of the brain that contains the main bodies of the brain cells.
+It also included the gray matter, the part of the brain that contains the main bodies of the brain cells.

-Worst of all, it seems the brain changes in Anorexia Nervosa were more severe than in any other psychiatric disorder the researchers had examined.
+Worst of all, it seems the brain injury in Anorexia Nervosa were more severe than in any other psychiatric disorder the researchers had examined.

-Reversible brain changes
+Reversible brain injury in anorexia